wallneradam/docker-tor-proxy/README.md

 # docker-tor-proxy

-A small (~15 MB) docker image with Tor and Privoxy based on Alpine Linux.
+A docker image with Tor and Privoxy based on Alpine Linux.
+Now it has Squid as well for caching requests.

 It changes IP address in every minutes by default.
 If you want to change this behaviour, you can specify the IP_CHANGE_INTERVAL environment variable.